 And now my grandfather is dead and buried, his body is the last thing to go.

-But as a direct descendent of his, he lives on in me and there’s nothing, nothing, I can do to get rid of him and expunge him from my body.
+But as a close direct descendent of his, his DNA resides in me and there’s nothing, nothing, I can do to get rid of it and expunge him from my body.

-So I envisage my maternal grandmother’s virtue quelling his depravity within me.
+But so does my lovely maternal grandmother.
+So I envisage her virtue crushing his depravity within me.
 Or alternatively, I think of my brother, another descendant of the child molester, yet his opposite.

 The adverts extolling genealogy research are a painful reminder of the man who sexually abused me.
 No, I don’t want to know how he came to be.